Faithful Autoformalization via Roundtrip Verification and Repair: Related Work

 \paragraph{Verification-integrated repair.} Several systems couple verification with repair: Clover checks mutual consistency among LLM-generated code, docstrings, and formal annotations via a Dafny verifier \citep{sun2023clover}, but it assumes the existence of the formalization from the start.
 ProofBridge iteratively repairs Lean proofs from type-checker feedback \citep{jana2025proofbridge}.
 DeepSeek-Prover-V1.5 uses RL with proof-assistant rewards \citep{xin2024deepseekproverv15}.
 Self-debugging repairs code from execution results \citep{chen2023selfdebugging}.
 These systems treat verifier feedback as a binary accept/reject signal, but they do not diagnose \emph{which stage} of a multi-step pipeline introduced the error.
+A parallel self-refinement line \citep{10.5555/3666122.3668141, 10.5555/3666122.3666499, 10.1162/tacl_a_00660} forgoes external verification entirely and uses the LLM as its own feedback source.

-\paragraph{Faithfulness without ground truth.} Round-trip correctness has been used as an evaluation signal in code generation when checking equivalence via test suites \citep{allamanis2024rtc}.
+\paragraph{Faithfulness without ground truth.} Faithfulness in generated text is widely studied in NLG \citep{maynez2020faithfulnessfactualityabstractivesummarization, manakul2023selfcheckgptzeroresourceblackboxhallucination, min-etal-2023-factscore} but typically over natural-language text without a formal target.
+Round-trip correctness has been used as an evaluation signal in code generation when checking equivalence via test suites \citep{allamanis2024rtc}.
 In autoformalization, recent work uses re-informalization combined with consistency checks: \citet{li2024autoformalize} rank candidates using a mix of symbolic equivalence and embedding similarity over re-informalized text, while \citet{chen2025reform} train a model to self-evaluate semantic fidelity and iteratively self-correct.
 These approaches target mathematics, where the target formalism provides a natural oracle (a stated theorem can be type-checked against its proof).
 Regulatory text offers no such oracle, motivating our use of formal SMT equivalence over the round-trip artifacts together with stage-level diagnosis and scoped repair, rather than candidate selection or single-pass self-correction.